Narrow banking: Criticisms and concerns

 Critics of narrow banking raise several significant objections to the proposal:

 Credit availability concerns focus on whether specialized lending would adequately replace bank lending.
 Critics argue removing bank lending could reduce credit availability for small businesses and consumers.

 Economic efficiency questions center on economies of scope and whether separation of functions would limit income stability of banks.

 Implementation challenges include restructuring to separate existing bank functions and the possibility of regulatory arbitrage as financial institutions adapt to supervision.

 Procyclical effects concern some critics who worry savers will shift cash to the protected sector when economic conditions worsen.

 Regulatory response

 United States regulatory stance became clear in 2019 when the Federal Reserve denied the TNB USA Inc. application to create a narrow bank, citing the potential for narrow banks to "complicate the implementation of monetary policy," drain deposits from traditional banks, and affect the broader financial system's liquidity.

 Ongoing regulatory debate continues among policymakers and academics on whether regulatory frameworks adequately address narrow banking.
 Some argue for a regulatory sandbox for niche banks.

 Historical examples

 In the 17th century, the Bank of Amsterdam operated as 100% reserve.

 The Mit Ghamr Savings Bank in Egypt ran from 1963-67.
 It neither charged nor paid interest but shared profit.
 Islamic banking and finance requires tying financial transactions to real assets.

+In December 2025, N3XT inc launched the first narrow bank in the U.S.A. after receiving its Special Purpose Depository Institution charter from the State of Wyoming.